 For mSGP to be part of a principal/AP/VP's evaluation, that educator must be:

-mSGP data are available only for those who teach Language Arts or Mathematics in grades 4-7/8 because their students typically have baseline and end-of-year test scores.
+mSGP data are available only for those who teach certain Language Arts or Mathematics grades which have baseline data and comparable test scores.
 Given that third grade is the first testing year, there is no baseline data to create an SGP for that grade.